CrosswaveOmega/helldiversplanettable/README.md

-# Helldivers 2 Planet Table
+# Helldivers 2 War Statistics and History Central

-Work in progress site to format statistics gathered from the Helldivers 2 api.
+Work in progress site to format statistics and planet history gathered from the Helldivers 2 api.

 Requires a python enviornment to grab the statistics.